dhn06038/VirtualLiveStage/README.md

 - **Integration**: Seamless integration with Unreal Engine through its DMX plugin allows for real-time interaction between MagicQ and Unreal’s light objects.
 - **Flexibility**: MagicQ supports both timeline-based light shows and real-time interaction, offering a versatile approach to stage lighting.

-In Unity, the custom DMX package from [igolinin](https://github.com/igolinin/DMXtools) is used to achieve similar integration, allowing for the creation of dynamic light shows within the Unity environment.

 ### Future Work